tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 The OSM projects include the OpenStreetMap itself and the underlying database, the OpenStreetMap Foundation, the State of the Map conference, and other related community-supported projects. `[QQQ: Any key activities missing here?]`

 ## 2. How to use the OSM marks

-`[QQQ: LV believes OSM has no visual identity guidelines, or equivalent document on use of the mark.
-Please let me know if otherwise.]`

 Whenever you use the OSM marks, regardless of why you are allowed to use the marks, you must comply with the requirements in this section.